hotrodorm/hotrod/hotrod-project/docs/docs-5/crud/README.md

 ### 2. Select by Example

-This method retrieves a list of rows from a table or view, using an example of the values of its columns.
-All the values specified as non-null are used to search for rows using an AND predicate.
+This method retrieves a list of rows from a table or view based on example values for its columns.
+All non-null values specified are used to search for matching rows with an AND predicate.

-This method is available in all tables with or without primary key and also in all views.
+This method is available for all tables, regardless of whether they have a primary key, as well as for all views.

 For example: